Michael Flatley: Awards and achievements

 In 2007, the Freedom of the City of Cork was conferred on Flatley at a ceremony in Cork's City Hall.
-In 2008, he was conferred with the Freedom of the Borough of Sligo at a ceremony in Sligo City Hall.
-Also in 2008, The Variety Club of Ireland presented Flatley with their Entertainer of the Decade Award.
+In 2008, he was awarded the Freedom of the Borough of Sligo at a ceremony in Sligo City Hall.
+Also in 2008, The Variety Club of Ireland presented Flatley with the Entertainer of the Decade Award.

 In 2011, he was inducted into Irish America magazine's Irish America Hall of Fame.

 On October 24, 2013, Flatley received the Lifetime Achievement Award at The Irish Post Awards on Park Lane.
-In 2015, a section of 42nd Street and Broadway in New York City was name "Flatley Way" for the artist.
+In 2015, a section of 42nd Street and Broadway in New York City was named "Flatley Way" for the artist.
 The honour corresponded with his opening of his show Lord of the Dance: Dangerous Games at the nearby Lyric Theatre.
-In July 2021, Michael received the award for Best Actor at the Monaco Streaming Film Festival for his role in Blackbird.
-He also received the Freedom of the City of London honour from London, UK, which names a number of specific actions those who receive the honor can take that others cannot—such as the ability to "drive a herd of sheep over London Bridge".
+He received the Freedom of the City of London honour from London, UK, which names a number of specific actions those who receive the honor can take that others cannot—such as the ability to "drive a herd of sheep over London Bridge".
+In 2024, Prince Albert of Monaco presented Flatley with the CC Forum award for outstanding contribution to global humanitarian causes.